Protecting elders from financial abuse

 With elder financial abuse, fraudsters exploit vulnerabilities of the elderly, including cognitive impairment and lack of familiarity with technology, to collect their personal and financial information to perpetrate fraud.
 Financial abuse against the elderly includes many types of fraud, such as unauthorized use of a senior’s property, mismanagement of their income for a personal benefit, or persuading a senior to sign a fraudulent document.

-While every case of abuse will be different, there are red flags that may help you identify elder abuse.
+While every case will be different, there are red flags that may help you identify elder abuse.
 For example, since many seniors are dependent on others, the abuser is often someone close to him or her.
 Deceitful family members and caregivers are in a good position to access the victim's assets illegally without being noticed.
 They may also coerce, deceive, or manipulate the victim under the guise of being helpful.

-Cases like these can be harder to address, since investigators must deal with a relationship in which the victim is emotionally attached to the offender.
+Cases like these can be harder to address since investigators must deal with a relationship in which the victim is emotionally attached to the offender.
 In many instances, the victim chooses not to report the fraud.

 The internet also has fueled senior financial fraud.
 Seniors can sometimes fall prey to notifications of overseas lottery wins, unexpected inheritances abroad, or even “ransom requests” about allegedly kidnapped younger relatives.